 – Man, potentially

 Many will find these impressions strange, but it is almost impossible to speak of God in its non-manifested aspect; there is no clearer way, and there is no explanation or justification for these statements.
 In any case, a profound understanding of such expressions comes only with direct personal experience.
 And these qualities are by no means all of God’s qualities, but here they will suffice for the interpretation that is to follow.
-Why God created the manifested world is a mystery about which there is still no consensus; some mystics say one thing, others another.
+Why God created the manifested world is a mystery about which there is still no consensus; some mystics claim one thing, while others claim another.
 However, the majority agree that God is the creator of the universe, that he (she, it) created it out of love and in order to fully realize his creative potential.
 The material world is just the densest part of the manifested universe, which includes all energy forms of various densities.
 The soul is a manifestation of God, just like all the “spiritual” or disembodied beings that exist as individual forms.
-Therefore there is a whole hierarchy of beings dwelling in the worlds of various densities.
+Therefore, there is a whole hierarchy of beings dwelling in the worlds of various densities.
 Considering the manifested universe in the order it was created, the process goes “from thin to dense” (alchemical solve to coagula).

-Highly conscious spiritual beings are created first and then physical (material) beings whose level of consciousness mainly depends on the development of their brains and nerve systems.
+Highly conscious spiritual beings are created first, and then physical beings, whose level of consciousness mainly depends on the development of their brains and nervous systems.
 This could lead to the conclusion that bodiless beings are at a higher level of development than humans, but that is not necessarily the case.
 What are known as “angels” and “archangels” are beings in God’s service, made of light and aware of their place in the whole of Creation, but it seems that they are not aware of a very important fact regarding their original nature – that they are also God.
-It is not my intention to devalue angelic beings and their sacred role, but even though angels serve God and Creation, it seems that they simply have no awareness of the essence of their being as divine.
+It is not my intention to devalue angelic beings and their sacred role, but even though angels serve God and Creation, it seems that they lack awareness of the essence of their being as divine.
 It is one thing to be aware of God and serve the principle of good and completely another to be aware of oneself as God.
 This kind of awareness is not a consequence of some grand superiority complex, nor does it have anything to do with ego; it is about a particularly high level of responsibility for one’s existence, and that kind of responsibility is usually difficult to take.
 Although it reflects the final truth of the very essence of all forms of the manifested universe, very few beings are able to recognize this truth and live congruently.

 What is the origin of the lower astral sphere?
-It was not originally created by God because God exists unrelated to the manifested universe, out of all duality, conflict, and discord.
+It was not originally created by God, because God exists beyond the manifested universe, unaffected by duality, conflict, and discord.
 The lower astral world was created by beings originally created by God, but since God does not interfere with one’s free will and has created every being free to live or not to live in accordance with their original nature, some energy beings decided to deny their true selves and resist God within them.
 The Sufi interpretation of what is usually called “the fall” is probably the clearest one, so I will use it to further expand on this extremely delicate subject.
 Citing the Qur’an[3], Sufis say that God, having created Adam, invited all the archangels to bow and serve his creation.
 The story has it that an archangel called Satan “loved” God the most and that he couldn’t bear his jealousy of man as the new object of God’s love and attention.
 He refused to bow to man and said that he would always bow to God but never to any of his material creations.
 Blinded by his fanatic loyalty to God, Satan was the first archangel to demonstrate a lack of awareness of his real nature.
 He expelled himself from heaven, became the leader of the rebellion, and subsequently created his own version of Creation as a means of mocking that of God.
 Satan created the lower astral world and attracted other beings into it, other rebels who were unaware of their own essence.

 The question is – why is it so important to be aware of oneself as God?
 One possible answer is – because this awareness renders us complete.
 If we are not aware that we have never left the state of original unity with God, that everything we undergo is just an experience we have chosen to go through, and that the path to happiness lies in the creative realization of our original divine nature, then we will be influenced by the lower aspects of our being, which we usually call the “ego.”
 Instead of being conscious of complete and utter unity, we will perceive all of Creation as a threat to our survival, as an obstacle to the realization of our goals, and as an extremely incomplete place in which all beings are destined to suffer.